kit-tao/ai-fundamentals/1-get-started-with-ai.md

 Azure Services

+**Azure AI Vision**

+Features:
-- **Computer Vision**: Analyse images and videos to extract descriptions, tags, objects and text
+- **Image Analysis**: Azure AI Vision - Analyse images and videos to extract descriptions, tags, objects and text
-- **Custom Vision**: Customized image classification with your own images
 - **Face**: Face detection and facial recognition solutions
-- **Form Recognizer**: Information extraction from scanned documents
+- **Optical Character Recognition (OCR)**: capabilities for extracting printed or handwritten text from images, enabling access to a digital version of the scanned text.

 ### Natural Language Processing